astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/07-numpy-fundamentals.md

 ---
 title: "Chapter 7: NumPy - The Foundation of Scientific Computing"
-subtitle: "ASTR 596: Modeling the Universe | Scientific Computing Core"
+subtitle: "Modeling the Universe | Scientific Computing Core"
 exports:
   - format: pdf
 ---

-%# Chapter 7: NumPy - The Foundation of Scientific Computing in Python

-## Learning Objectives
+## ⚠️ Learning Objectives

 By the end of this chapter, you will be able to: